Top 10 Worst Places to Live in Alberta

 Tourists often find themselves hiking and camping in the mountains, visiting the Waterton Lakes National Park, and enjoying the city’s many museums and art galleries.

 But this city ranks highest in crime rate in Alberta.
 According to Numbeo, Lethbridge is the highest-ranked crime-affected city in Canada.

 Lethbridge crime rate

 Lethbridge occupies the 55th position in crime rate out of over 453 cities in the world, scoring 63.89 with just 36.11 as its safety score.

-The ones with crime rates between 40 and 60 are considered moderate, while cities with crime rates between 60 and 80 are high, and the crime rate beyond 80 is considered to be very high.
+The ones with crime rates between 40 and 60 are considered moderate, cities between 60 and 80 are high, and cities with crime rates beyond 80 are considered to be very high.

 The crime rate in Lethbridge has become a menace in the city with drug abuse complementing other types of crime in the city.

 For such a promising city, Lethbridge has joined the ranks of other cities plagued by crime and drug abuse.

 A safe injection site has been established in the formerly lovely downtown area, which has brought up many issues for the locals.